elugon/ShoesHouse-Frontend/README.md

 ## Description

 This application is called Shoes-House.
-It is a e-commerce of shoes.
+It's a e-Commerce of shoes.

 > Add a picture (logo, design, actual screen, gif, etc, whichever you prefer.)
 ![](src/img/shoesHouseLayout.png)